lammps/lammps/doc/src/molecule.rst

 can have a trailing comment starting with '#' that is ignored.
 If the line is blank (only white-space after comment is deleted), it is skipped.
 If the line contains a header keyword, the corresponding value(s) is read from the line.
-If it doesn't contain a header keyword, the line begins the body of the file.
+If it does not contain a header keyword, the line begins the body of the file.

 The body of the file contains zero or more sections.
 The first line